yurijeon-g/Doordash-Food-Delivery-Data-Analysis-Case-Study-with-SQL/README.md

 With main as (SELECT driver_id, ABS(SUM(hours_worked)) as totalhours, SUM(amount_of_tip) as totaltip FROM (select driver_id, EXTRACT(epoch FROM driver_delivery_time)/3600 AS hours_worked, amount_of_tip From driverdelivery) sub GROUP BY driver_id
 ORDER BY 2 DESC)

-SELECT driver_id, (totaltip/totalhours) tiphourly, totalhours FROM main WHERE totalhours >10 ORDER BY 2 DESC
+SELECT driver_id, (totaltip/totalhours) tiphourly, totalhours FROM main WHERE totalhours >10
+ORDER BY 2 DESC
+LIMIT 10

   ```